MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/v-classes.md

 ## Class VSProjectLinkNode
     class VSProjectLinkNode extends VSItemNode

-The VSProjectLinkNode class represents links to other Finance and Operations Application Object Tree (AOT) nodes in the Microsoft Visual Studio project nodes in the AOT.
+The VSProjectLinkNode class represents links to other Application Object Tree (AOT) nodes in the Microsoft Visual Studio project nodes in the AOT.

 ### Remarks